UniversalDependencies/docs/_lt/dep/nummod.md

 The morphological and syntactic behavior of Lithuanian numerals is complicated, and depends on the type of numeral.
 Two different relation labels are used to mark _numeric modifiers_ of a noun or NP, when they function as quantifiers.

-`nummod` is used to annotate cardinal numerals that agree with the noun in case, number, and gender and modify the meaning of the noun by specifying a quantity (1);
+1) `Nummod` is used to annotate cardinal numerals that agree with the noun in case, number, and gender and modify the meaning of the noun by specifying a quantity (1);
-When a cardinal numeral governs the noun, it is annotated with `nummod:gov` (2, 3).
+2) When a cardinal numeral governs the noun, it is annotated with [nummod:gov]() (2, 3).
 The noun is always the head, and the numeral is always attached as its modifier.
 Note that ordinal numerals should be annotated with [amod](), except when they are written as digits.
-Numerals written as digits (i.e., ordinals) are annotated with nummod.
-Cardinals are annotated as `nummod` or `nummod:gov`.
+Numerals written as digits (i.e., ordinals) are annotated with `nummod`.
+Cardinals are annotated as `nummod` or [nummod:gov]().

 ~~~ sdparse
 Turiu tris obuolius . \n I-have three apples .